chenyangkang/stemflow/docs/index.md

 ```

-Fitting and prediction methods follow the style of sklearn `estimator` class:
+Fitting and prediction methods follow the style of sklearn `BaseEstimator` class:

 ```py
 ## fit